Difference Between AICD and Pacemaker

 AICD vs Pacemaker

 The difference between AICD and Pacemaker is that AICD is an implantable device that monitors the beating of the heart and corrects any changes in the rhythm pattern by delivering a mild shock.
-The pacemaker is a device used to correct the abnormal heartbeat by sending electrical signals to the heart.
+The pacemaker is a device used to correct an abnormal heartbeat by sending electrical signals to the heart.

 AICD vs Pacemaker